MLB Teams With The Most Postseason Appearances

 My answer usually goes something like, "It is the easiest job in the world and the hardest job all at the same time."It is the easiest job because players basically have one responsibility and only one each day, show up on time.
 It is the hardest job because you have to produce and produce quickly, or your life dream can be over.
 One is only as good as their last game.

-The Downside of the Baseball Lifebaseball life
+The Downside of the Baseball Life

 Recently, I read where Nick Saban, the ultra- successful college football coach, did not even realize there was a presidential election the other day.
 Surprising, maybe, but to those on the inside of the big time sporting life, they know.
 The games require concentration and focus that is very consuming, leaving little time for outside distractions.
 It is a life of eating, sleeping and focusing on the games what you need to work on before the game, complete concentration during it and never-ending analysis afterward.